One of the world's poorest countries, Liberia was still healing after years of brutal civil war when it was hit by the 2014-5 Ebola epidemic.

 + We support quality education through our teacher training program.

-+ We offer an accelerated learning programme with our Speed Schools - giving out-of-school children the chance to cover two years' of curriculum in just ten months, allowing them to transition back into public schools.
++ We offer an accelerated learning program with our Speed Schools - giving out-of-school children the chance to cover three years' of curriculum in just ten months, allowing them to transition back into public schools.

-Offering children the chance for an education isn’t just about providing the schools.
-It’s about tackling the underlying issues, about strengthening their family environment and protecting children from a life on the streets.
+Offering children the chance to have an education isn’t just about providing the schools; it's also about tackling the underlying issues, such as strengthening their family environment and protecting them from a life on the streets.

 + We provide access to psychosocial counselling and support to children facing challenging circumstances.
 We focus on the all-round development of children, empowering them to thrive in school.

-+ We work with children who have been orphaned, many by the Ebola crisis, to reunite them with their families.
++ We work with children who have been orphaned, by flooding, earthquakes, the Ebola crisis, and conflict, to reunite them with their families.
 By finding a relative who can care for them, or uniting them with another foster family, we make sure that these children don’t have to fend for themselves anymore.

-Sustainability is at the heart of what we do.
-For many of the families we work with, the cost of education is too high, and poverty keeps thousands of children out of school, but we are working to change that.
+Sustainability is at the heart of Street Child's work.
+For many of the families we work with, the cost of education is too high.
+Poverty keeps thousands of children out of school, but we are working to change that.

-+ We offer business grants so that parents or caregivers can set up sustainable businesses.
++ We offer business grants so that families can set up sustainable businesses.

-+ We provide training so that business owners can learn how to save and continue investing in and expanding their businesses.
++ We provide business training so that business owners can learn how to manage stock, invest in and expand their business, and set aside savings.